 Students are responsible for ensuring that they have successfully completed all course prerequisites and that they have not completed any course antirequisites.
 Unless you have either the requisites for this course or written special permission from your Dean to enrol in it without them, you may be removed from this course and it will be deleted from your record.
 If you enrol in this course despite having already taken an antirequisite you may be removed from this course and it will be deleted from your record.
-Removals for these reasons may not be appealed.
+If you enrol in this course despite having already taken an antirequisite you may be removed from this course and it will be deleted from your record.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites or for having already taken the antirequisites.